Therapeutic Massage

 • Therapeutic techniques

 Initially, I will use lighter massage techniques like effleurage, a series of broad strokes that help relax and warm the area up.
 A gradual increase in pressure is applied to target deeper in the muscle and connective tissue.
+Other modalities may include heat, myofascial release, instruments to soften adhesions, stretching, and trigger point release.

 Book Your Treatment Today!